External actuary services are contracted to estimate future liabilities, advise on contributions and excesses, and report on the Fund's performance.

 - providing claims management (but not legal) advice to participants, either proactively or in response to a request by participants (it is the responsibility of participants to decide whether to accept or reject the advice);

-- providing regular reports to participants on the progress, and actual and outstanding costs associated with each claim;
+- providing regular reports to participants on the progress of, and actual and outstanding costs associated with each claim;

 - reporting to Treasury and the Tasmanian Risk Management Fund Steering Committee as required;